Youth find cross-cultural kinship at Nicholl Park

 “We hoped to provide kids with a safe and legal place to go,” says Brad Siedlecki, from Pillar Design Studios, the designer of the skate park.
 He says many cities erect an 8-foot wall around a square of concrete, charge entrance fees and have strict regulations around using pads and helmets.
 “I think Richmond did it right by making it free, open, and use at your own risk” says Siedlecki.

-skateboarder Noah Churnow, 25, came to Richmond because he heard it had a great skate park but was warned he should bring a couple friends since Richmond can be a dangerous place at times.
+San Francisco skateboarder Noah Churnow, 25, came to Richmond because he heard it had a great skate park but was warned he should bring a couple friends since Richmond can be a dangerous place at times.
 “Today there’s no real problems.
-Everyone seems really mellow and it’s really nic—so hopefully it’ll stay that way.”
+Everyone seems really mellow and it’s really nice—so hopefully it’ll stay that way.”

 Some of the kids at the park said that they rarely have trouble with crime although occasionally they have older kids steal their boards.
 “If someone you don’t know, wants to ride your board, don’t let ‘em,” warns Daniel, 12, “they’ll probably just take off with it.”
 When someone the kids don’t trust is hanging out at the park, “we just sit down on our boards” says Daniel.

 Mark Gagan, the Northern District Commander for the police department, states the skate plaza is a safe area for kids to play.
-He says the police monitor the skate park on foot and also by a camera
+He says the police monitor the skate park on foot and also by a nearby surveillance camera.

 “I see dozens of kids using the skate plaza every day and it’s very encouraging,” says Commander Gagan.
 “It’s great to have a destination in Richmond that draws, not only local kids, but pro skaters from all over the Bay Area because it’s so well designed.”